 From Rome he went to New York to complete four years of seminary training at St. Joseph’s Seminary, New York, earning M.Div. and M.A. degrees in theology.
 Bishop Donald Montrose of Stockton, CA ordained him to the priesthood in 1991.
 He has worked in parish assignments at Lodi, Manteca, Hughson, as well as two years as full-time vocations director for the diocese.
 From June 2000 through July 2012, he was pastor of St. Joseph’s Catholic Church in Modesto.
 In August 2012, Fr.
 Illo was assigned to serve as a chaplain at Thomas Aquinas College in Santa Paula.
 Fr.
 Illo is currently serving as pastor of Star of the Sea Parish in San Francisco, California.

 Fr.
 Illo enjoys all outdoor sports, especially backpacking, skiing, mountainbiking, rollerblading, kayaking, and snowcamping.
 He has traveled in Eastern and Western Europe, Latin and South America, and Asia, and is fluent in Spanish and Italian.
-He considers the parish priesthood God’s best gift to him and is very happy to be among the clergy of the Stockton diocese.
+He considers the parish priesthood God’s best gift to him and is very happy to be serving among the clergy of the Archdiocese of San Francisco.